xiaoxianyu-office/mm/Skills/Triggers.md

 **~onDropCombat**

 -    Trigger the skill to execute when the mob drops combat.
+-    This trigger will only work when ThreatTables are enabled.
 -    **- skill{s=BossRegen} ~onDropCombat &gt;0 1** (The mob has a 100%
     chance to use the BossRegen skill when it drops combat with a player or mob)